daidanlu/erp-inventory-system/README.md

   - Nested order items with product + quantity
   - API:
     - `POST /api/orders/` creates an order and its items in one request
-  - **Automatic stock deduction**:
+  - **Automatic stock deduction & transactional safety**:
-    - When an `OrderItem` is created, it checks stock and deducts from the related `Product`
+    - When an `OrderItem` is created, it checks stock and deducts from the related `Product`.
-    - Raises an error if there is not enough stock
+    - If there is not enough stock, order creation fails with a validation error and a `400 Bad Request` response.
+    - Order creation is wrapped in a database transaction, so if any item fails (e.g. insufficient stock), no partial orders or stock updates are persisted.

 - **Dashboard Summary**
   - Aggregated metrics for a simple dashboard: